konaindev/React-Django/README.md

 (TODO: `heroku local` will be the way forward, eventually)

+### Airflow Deployment for feature branch
+For airflow development and testing while working on branch.
+The environment will have the same name as your branch within the `remarkably-airflow-development` project in Google Cloud

+Create a Google Composer Environment for your feature branch `./scripts/create_airflow_env.sh`

+Delete the Google Composer Environment for your feature branch `./scripts/delet_airflow_env.sh`

+May need to run `gcloud auth login`

 ### Running the project locally: fancy version.

 Want some fancy magic to reload your web page any time any front or backend asset changes?